 If you’re still fully convinced article directories or as some call them, content farms are still the way to go, then again, at the very most, make sure whatever content you place there is minimal and stick to popular places like I mentioned above.
 Most importantly, keep most if not all of your eggs (articles/content) on your website.

 I believe as time goes on, article directories will become less and less relevant for marketers.
 What is likely to happen is that the owners of these places will put in ridiculously strict rules to prevent anything close to linking (like Squidoo did) and make it almost important to utilize if you’re a marketer, which is understandable since they want to maintain a good reputation in the eyes of Google.

 So as time goes on, worry less about article director ies, which is the best one to write content on.
 The answer is probably Ezinearticles, but compared to how good it was years ago, nowadays the difference is night/day and with the way things are evolving in SEO, safest thing you can do is write your own content and keep it on your website.

-For example: Take this website.
-It took me a good 6 months to earn enough authority to start to get decent traffic, and I never wrote on article directories and kept all of my content centered HERE.
+Take this website.
+It took me a good 6 months to earn enough authority to start to get decent traffic (How long will it take you to make money online?), and I never wrote on article directories and kept all of my content centered here.
 For other niches that are less competitive, the same approach might have led to faster success.
 Either way, it’s a the safer route in my opinion.